aklivity/zilla-docs/src/reference/amazon-msk/create-msk-cluster.md

 ---
-description: Create a new MSK cluster with 3 brokers, each in a different availability zone with mTLS.
+description: Create a new MSK cluster with 3 brokers, each in a different availability zone.
 ---

 # Create a MSK Cluster

 The following parameters are needed when following these steps to create a new MSK cluster.
+Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`.

 - Name
 - VPC